lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

       supported the batch-type session before the 22.03).
     - Pre-define the script that will be executed when a compute session is ready.
-    - Executes the script as soon as the compute session is ready, and then automatically terminates the session as soon as the execution finishes.
+    - This session will execute the script as soon as the compute session is ready, and then automatically terminates the session as soon as the execution finishes.
-      So, it will more efficiently and flexibly utilize the server farm's resources if a user can write the execution script in advance or is building a pipeline of workloads.
+      It will utilize the server farm's resources efficiently and flexibly if a user can write the execution script in advance or is building a pipeline of workloads.
-    - You can set the start time of a batch-type compute session.
-However, it does not guarantee the session will be created at that time.
-It may still be PENDING due to the lack of resources, etc. Rather, it guarantees that the session WILL NOT run until the start time.
+    - Users can set the start time of a batch-type compute session.
+      However, keep in mind that this feature does not guarantee that the session will start at the registered time.
+      It may still stay at 'PENDING' due to the lack of resources, etc. Rather, it guarantees that the session WILL NOT run until the start time.

     .. image:: session_type_batch.png
        :align: center

-* Session name: You can specify the name of the compute session to be created.
-If set, this name appears in Session Info, so it is easy to distinguish among multiple computation sessions.
-If not specified, a random word is assigned automatically.
+* Session name: Users can specify the name of the compute session to be created.
+If set, this name appears in Session Info, so it is distinguishable among multiple compute sessions.
+If not specified, random word will be assigned automatically.
 Session names only accept alphanumeric characters between 4 and 64 without spaces.

-If you are creating a session with the ``super admin`` or ``admin`` account, you can additionally assign a session owner.
+If users create a session with the ``super admin`` or ``admin`` account, they can additionally assign a session owner.
 If you enable the toggle, a user email field will appear.

    .. image:: admin_launch_session_1.png